KubaPro010/MiniRDS/doc/command_list.md

 `PI 1000`

 #### `PS`
 The Program Service text.
 Maximum is 8 characters.
-This is usually static, such as the station's callsign, but can be dynamically updated.
+This is usually static, such as the station's callsign, but can be dynamically updated (dynamic updates arent allowed by the standart).

 `PS Hello`

 #### `RT`
 The Radiotext to be displayed.
 This can be up to 64 characters.
+You can also use "RTA" or "RTB" to force AB

 `RT This is a Radiotext message`